dotnet/AspNetCore.Docs/aspnetcore/fundamentals/websockets.md

 Use WebSockets to work directly with a socket connection.
 For example, use WebSockets for the best possible performance with a real-time game.

-[ASP.NET Core SignalR](xref:signalr/introduction) is a library that simplifies adding real-time web functionality to apps, and uses the WebSockets protocol whenever possible.
-SignalR is useful for most development scenarios.
+[ASP.NET Core SignalR](xref:signalr/introduction) is a library that simplifies adding real-time web functionality to apps.
+It uses WebSockets whenever possible.

 ## How to use WebSockets